 Especially in hardware the Integration Events for the evolution of the prototypes into the full product are very depicting, where we are in the Complicated domain and our experts can show us what changes needed to be done in order to make the next prototype.
 For integration in the Complicated domain we really talk about Events that take time with unknown, but knowable results.
 For aggregation on the other hand, we talk about a point in time, since we know already from start that the aggregation will work.
 See this blog post for a more detailed exploration about Aggregation vs Integration vs False Integration.

 This was all in today’s blog post, and tomorrow the summary is presented in the last blog post of this series.

 C u then.

 *A common worry today is that our organisations are viewed with the eyes of the engineering metaphor.
 This means that first the problem to be solved, is reduced into smaller parts to be solved and then the result is aggregated together to a whole, see this blog post by Dave Snowden for more details about this problematic thinking.
 The worry is at least twofold.
 One is that the reduction goes into too small parts because of wrong reasons a) to try to reduce complexity and b) “less is more”, making too small activities in the ordered domains, that results in both low flow efficiency and bad resource efficiency, which is both inefficient and ineffective, where b) also making us lose the Big Picture.
 The other is that aggregation is only possible when we know that the parts fit together, for example in production.
-Aggregation can only be used by production in the Obvious domain and is a subset of integration.
+Aggregation can only be used by production, which means the Obvious domain, and aggregation is a subset of integration.
 Even though we have done a proper systems design for our product development initiative, we do not know if the parts will fit together at our integration event, which is the reason for using prototypes.
 If we have not done a systems design in product development, we are actually doing a false integration, and not a proper integration, since we have not even tried to reduce the complexity.